CSC207-2023Y-UofT/course-project-DoorKeepers/README.md

 the dependency inversion.

 ### Design Patterns
-- The Factory design pattern is used to implement the Add/Edit Categories and Add/Edit Expenses.
+- The Factory design pattern is used to implement the Add/Edit Category and Add/Edit Expense features.
+We chose to add this implementation to avoid tight coupling between the creators (`ExpenseUseCaseInteractor` and `CategoryUseCaseInteractor`) and their products (`Expense` and `Category`).
+This choice helps our code adhere to the Open/Closed Principle, since we can introduce new types of `MonthObject`s into the code and avoid breaking our current implementation.
+Additionally, it adheres to the Single Responsibility Principle, as the product creation code is moved to a separate class, allowing the Use Case Interactors to focus on error handling and post-creation tasks.

 ## Authors
 This project was created by Ari, Katarina, Lulu, and Yin for [CSC207] Software Design at the University of Toronto.